Chronos and Kairos: Mosfire Observations of Post-Starburst Galaxies in z~1 Clusters and Groups: Conclusions

 \end{itemize}

 These lines of evidence were used to formulate a scenario in which true K+A galaxies evolve in a different manner in lower density large scale environments (field and groups) than in cluster environments.
 In all cases, the K+A phase appears in galaxies inhabiting regions of moderate local overdensity relatively far removed from the cores of the groups or cluster.
 Such a distribution points to galaxy-galaxy interactions or mergers as \emph{inducers} of the K+A phase rather than cluster- or massive group-specific processes such as ram pressure stripping.
-However, there does appear to be a signature of such processes at work on K+A galaxies in our data which is more subtle.
-Feedback from stellar or other processes is maintained for a considerable time after the cessation of star formation in the galaxy ($\sim700$ Myr).
+However, there does appear to be a signature of the latter processes at work on K+A galaxies in our data which is more subtle.
+Feedback from stellar or other processes is maintained for a considerable time after the cessation of star formation in the KAIROS/K+A-H$\alpha$ galaxies ($\sim700$ Myr).
 Such feedback along with any initial stronger feedback associated with this cessation serves to increase the thermal and kinetic energy in any remaining gas reservoir.
-In the field and in groups, KAIROS/K+A-H$\alpha$ galaxies whose feedback processes combined with any kinematic effects associated with the merger/interaction do not accelerate the gas to the escape velocity are largely allowed to retain their diffuse reservoirs of gas, as the effects of ram pressure stripping and strangulation are minimal or nonexistent in such environments.
+In the field and in groups, those KAIROS/K+A-H$\alpha$ galaxies whose feedback processes combined with any kinematic effects associated with the merger/interaction do not accelerate the gas to the escape velocity are largely allowed to retain their diffuse reservoirs of gas, as the effects of ram pressure stripping and strangulation are minimal or nonexistent in such environments.
 Such a scenario allows for the possibility of a cyclic K+A phase, a scenario consistent with the concordant fraction of starbursting, star-forming, and true K+A galaxies in these environments as well as the disparate overdensity distributions of traditional K+As and quiescent galaxies.
-In cluster environments, however, the effectiveness of such processes are enhanced by the decrease in the binding energy of the gas, and, as such, the K+A phase is rather a precursor to quiescence, a scenario consistent both with the observed overdensity distribution of traditional K+As and the elevated K+A/(SB+SF) fraction in RXJ1716.
+In cluster environments, however, the effectiveness of mechanisms related to the stripping of hot or cold gas are enhanced by the decrease in the binding energy of that gas.
+As such, the K+A phase is rather a precursor to quiescence, with ram pressure stripping and/or strangulation acting in a \emph{preventative} role that precludes the possibility reignited star formation.
+Such a scenario consistent both with the observed overdensity distribution of traditional K+As and the elevated K+A/(SB+SF) fraction in RXJ1716.
 Future planned MOSFIRE observations of these fields and other LSSs in ORELSE along with cross-correlations of the wealth of multiwavelength data in the ORELSE survey will seek to calcify or reject this scenario.
 Deep, high resolution imaging from the Atacama Large Millimeter/submillimeter Array (ALMA; \citealt{wootten09}) as well as observations of large sample of K+A galaxies from adaptive-optics-fed integral field unit (IFU) spectrometers, such as the one being developed for the Multi-Unit Spectroscopic Explorer (MUSE; \citealt{bacon10}) can also be extremely useful in challenging K+A formation scenarios (as in, e.g., \citealt{bekki05}) and how they evolve across different environments.